OzanOcak/-full-stack-frontend/README.md

 ## Auth Reducer

 create authSlice under feature/auth/ directory and add it to store.js. this reducer will keep the token, once we route to /auth url.

+## auth api slice

+now we need a api slice to inject end point is routed to auth/login, outh/logout and auth/refresh